 Afterlife – Ghost Stories from Goa by Jessica Faleiro

-Ghost stories of Jessica Faleiro took me back to my childhood days.
-Those electricity-less days when we kids used to gather around our grandmother.
+Afterlife – Ghost Stories from Goa by Jessica Faleiro took me back to my childhood days.
+Those electricity-less days when we Kid’s used to gather around our grandmother.
 And ask her to tell us our favorite ghost stories.
 We knew most of the stories by heart, but it was her way of telling that created the ambiance of having ghosts around and made us feel the chill in our spines.
-Jessica creates a similar setting in her book as the various characters tell ghost stories from their past.
-The stories come from different members of an extended Fonseca family in Goa and they are about various members of the family – past, present or even future.
+Jessica creates a similar setting in her book Afterlife – Ghost Stories from Goa, as the various characters tell ghost stories from their past.
+The stories come from different members of an extended Fonseca family in Goa.
+And they are from various members of the family – the past, present or even future.

 Since the time I have been living in Goa, I have heard about the presence of ghosts here.
 Most road accidents on the road next to my house are attributed to ghosts rather than human or mechanical failure.
 So I was very keen to read some of those age-old stories from Goa.
 Well, I think most of the stories have come from author’s imagination coupled with the ghost stories she heard sometime somewhere.

 As I sat down to write this review, I tried thinking what makes a good ghost story?
 What are the ghost stories that a reader would enjoy?
 An unexpected twist in the end probably does the trick.
 If the story is building towards what becomes expected in the end, the story becomes a bit flat for a ghost story.
 Or the ghosts have to make a sudden appearance in an ordinary looking story – but since this book announces on its cover that these are ghost stories – you kind of expect a supernatural angle and that takes away a bit of mystery from these stories.
 However, it is towards the end I got the punch that I was looking for.